Welcome to week 2 of New Beginnings January 2023!

 Stop over for a visit.
 Make sure they have enough heat and warm food.

-When you make your next batch of soup, make a little extra to share.
+When you make your next batch of soup, prepare a little extra to share.

-When you bring over the soup don't rush away. sit and chat for a few minutes or play a game of cards.
-It will mean so much!
+When you drop off the soup/food try not to rush away.
+Sit and chat for a few minutes or play a game of cards.
+It will mean so much (for both!).